sts10/medic/readme.markdown

 ## To do

+See Issues on GitHub for more, but here are some broad ideas:

 1. Better error handling (especially if user gets CLI arguments wrong or is using an incompatible KDF)
 2. Write more tests
 4. Offer real packaging / installation options?